 - In iTunes, select your iOS device by clicking the corresponding icon in the top-left corner of the window.

 Your messages are now saved, but that’s only the first part of the process.
-The more important part is being able to access them on your computer whenever you want.
+If you want to be able to access them on your computer whenever you want, then you need some more software.
 Enter iExplorer, a premium program for MacOS and Windows that can, among other things, sift through your iTunes backups and retrieve your various messages.
 It’s $40 for the basic version, but you can also use the demo version for a limited time.

 - In iExplorer, find the section labeled Browse iTunes Backups in the left-hand column, and pick the backup you want to pull messages from.
 Within that backup, select Messages.

 - iExplorer will bring up your text messages, with a conversation list located on the left.
 Pick a conversation to see your messages on the right, including any images and videos attached to them.
 You can also sort the conversation list by name, date, and number of messages.

 - Once you’ve selected a conversation, you can export them as a PDF, TXT, or CSV file.
 You can also choose to only export the images or attachments.

 Using just iExplorer

 While iExplorer can pull texts from an iTunes backup, it can also pull texts directly from your iOS device.
 It’s perfect for anyone who wants to avoid iTunes as much as possible.